The best ever crackling!

 Here are the golden rules

 Ask your butcher to score the skin carefully.
 If the cuts penetrate through the cap of fat into the meat, juices will escape and form steam and prevent the skin from crackling.
 If the leg hasn’t been scored properly, score it with a sharp Stanley knife.
 Don’t cut into the meat because juices will come out and stop the crackle from crackling!
-The recipe for pork belly (pictured below) can be found here Pork Belly in Cider.
+The recipe for pork belly (pictured below) can be found here Pork Belly with Cider.
 It’s prepared slightly differently to a roast of pork, though the storing and drying, scoring, oiling and salting technique is the same.
-Pork Belly in Cider
+And another recipe Pork Belly with Aromatics

 Remove pork joint from packaging once you get home.
 Pat it dry with kitchen paper then place it on a plate.
 Cover the pork meat with plastic wrap but leave the cap of skin and fat uncovered; this will help dry it out and produce crisper crackling.
 Refrigerate.
 You can store fresh pork joints like this for up to 3 days.

 Bring pork joint to room temperature before cooking.
 As a guide small joints only need 20 minutes, large joints need 30 minutes, but it depends on the temperature in the room.
 Wipe meat dry again with kitchen paper (wet or moist joints of meat will not crackle).